Spectroscopic failures in photometric redshift calibration: cosmological biases and survey requirements

 Table \ref{tab:wstatswei} shows the $1\sigma$ constraints and biases on $w$ when one uses the weights technique to match the spectroscopic selection to the photometric sample.
 As in Sec. \ref{sec:wlres}, we separate the analysis into two parts.
 First, in the $\ztrue$ column, we show only the effect of matching the selection between the spectroscopic and photometric samples.
 Afterwards, in the $\zspec$ column, we use the actual spectroscopic redshifts to show the impact of wrong redshifts.

-When one considers only the true redshifts, the weights perform reasonably for all cases.
+As shown in the Table the weights perform reasonably for all cases when one considers only the true redshifts.
 The biases are typically smaller than the statistical errors on $w$, and the statistical constraints are better than for the culling approach of Sec. \ref{sec:wlres} since almost all of the photometric sample was usable for analysis.
-It is interesting to note that more rigorous cuts (${\rm R} > 6$ and 5) yielded the smallest biases even though the completeness of the spectroscopic sample was smaller than for the ${\rm R}<4$ case.
+It is interesting to note that more rigorous cuts (${\rm Q} > 6$ and 5) yielded the smallest biases even though the completeness of the spectroscopic sample was smaller than for the ${\rm Q}<4$ case.
 It is instructive to re-examine the top plot of Fig. \ref{fig:nzwei}.
 Comparing the blue solid line with the shaded gray region, we see that the weights reconstruction of the overall redshift distribution is quite jagged, yet it yields small biases in w.
 The reason for this is that the w is sensitive to a very broad redshift range, and an estimator can over- or under-estimate the overall redshift distribution in small redshift ranges as long as there are no net biases.
 This point is explored in much more detailed in Sec.
 5.3.1 of \citet{cun12}.